 - Mixed Series

 FRCs, by prior agreement with some agencies, will accept mixed-series transfers.
 These transfers must consist of only one box.
-Contact your agency's records officer to determine if such an agreement exists for your agency.
+Contact your agency's records officer (Contact Information for Federal Agency Records Officers) to determine if such an agreement exists for your agency.

 - Mixed-media (Non-textual) Records